 You’ll want to keep a copy of the Manufacturer’s Certification Statement, a document from the water heater manufacturer certifying that your unit qualifies for the tax credit, for your records, but you don’t have to submit a copy with your tax return.
 Manufacturer’s Certification Statements for all major brands can be found online.

 Some states also offer tax credits for energy-efficient home upgrades.
-For instance, if you live in Montana, your heat pump water heater qualifies for a state tax credit of 25% of the purchase and installation price, up to $500.
-In the end, tax credits are one more way you can save with a heat pump water heater.
-Just make sure to have yours installed before the federal credit expires at the end of 2020!
+For instance, if you live in Montana, your electric hybrid water heater qualifies for a state tax credit of 25% of the purchase and installation price, up to $500.
+In the end, tax credits are one more way you can save with an electric hybrid water heater.
+Just make sure to have yours installed before the federal credit expires at the end of 2021!